-- In July 2020, Khiron Life Sciences UK Limited (Khiron UK) received and filled its first medical cannabis prescriptions for patients participating in Project Twenty21 in the UK.
+- In the first half of 2020, the Company entered into several white-label supply agreements with EU GMP certified manufacturers of medical cannabis to supply the European market. - In July 2020, Khiron Life Sciences UK Limited (Khiron UK) received and filled its first medical cannabis prescriptions for patients participating in Project Twenty21 in the UK.
 Khiron branded EU GMP medical cannabis is now available for prescription from doctors and clinics participating in Project Twenty21, Europe's largest study of the effectiveness and tolerability of medical cannabis.
 Khiron is the exclusive Latin American supplier to Project Twenty21.
-The company anticipates an increase in the number of prescriptions for medical cannabis in the UK during Q3. - In June 2020, Khiron Life Sciences Spain SL entered into an agreement with Nimbus Health, a leading German distributor of medical cannabis products, to distribute Khiron branded EU GMP medical cannabis in Germany to be prescribed by doctors and dispensed in pharmacies.
-First import and sales are anticipated in Q3 2020.
+The company anticipates an increase in the number of prescriptions for medical cannabis in the UK during Q4 2020, with the recent launch by Project Twenty21 of online consultations and home delivery services. - In June 2020, Khiron Life Sciences Spain SL entered into an agreement with Nimbus Health, a leading German distributor of medical cannabis products, to distribute Khiron branded EU GMP medical cannabis in Germany to be prescribed by doctors and dispensed in pharmacies.
+Due to regulatory delays, COVID-19, and enhanced product safety testing in our supply chain, the first shipment for Germany is now expected in Q4 2020 with sales commencing in Q1 2021. - In Q3 2020, the Company's medical cannabis e-learning platform was introduced in the UK in partnership with the Medical Cannabis Clinicians Society, an independent, clinician-led organization sharing guidance to lead the medical cannabis conversation in the UK.
+Khiron's e-learning program accelerates medical cannabis knowledge for doctors participating in Project Twenty21, which now includes over 9,000 registrants.